 Left untreated, sciatic endometriosis may presumably cause nerve damage through cyclical inflammation and advance “aggressively” to the epineurium and perineurium.5 Unchecked, symptoms will likely lose their cyclical nature with time, due to scarring, resulting in progressively shorter pain-free intervals until constant pain prevails.6

 Physical examination may reveal various neurological deficits involving the sciatic nerve rootlets.
 There may be localized tenderness over the sciatic notch, but this is not a classical finding [Ellias et al.].
 Pelvic examination may also even be normal.
 The disease can be seen on imaging tests in some cases,7 though ultimately a visual (surgical) diagnosis is indicated.
-Early diagnosis and treatment is indeed critical in order to minimize the damage caused by the recurrent cycles of bleeding and fibrosis, characteristics of endometriosis.8 While sacral radiculopathies (pudendal, gluteal pain), vascular entrapment or sciatic neuralgia may be at the root of symptoms for some women, in patients with sciatica of unknown genesis and/or suspicion of pathology such as endometriosis, laparoscopic exploration of the sacral plexus and/or sciatic nerve is advisable.9
+Early diagnosis and treatment is indeed critical in order to minimize the damage caused by the recurrent cycles of bleeding and fibrosis, characteristics of endometriosis.8 While sacral radiculopathies (pudendal, gluteal pain), vascular entrapment or sciatic neuralgia may be at the root of symptoms for some individuals, in patients with sciatica of unknown genesis and/or suspicion of pathology such as endometriosis, laparoscopic exploration of the sacral plexus and/or sciatic nerve is advisable.9

 Sciatic endometriosis is generally treated the same way as pelvic disease: preferably gold-standard surgical eradication (excision).
 When not possible, a course of medical therapy may suppress symptoms until such time as the patient can receive proper surgical intervention with a skilled, minimally invasive pelvic surgeon who has vast experience in highly complex cases of endometriosis.
+Physical therapy with a skilled PT specializing in endometriosis and CPP can also be very helpful.

 It is very important to understand that not every patient with symptoms relating to the lumbosacral plexus or proximal sciatic nerve bundle will actually have sciatic endometriosis, as there can be several differential diagnoses.
-However – endometriosis can be a real (albeit less common) cause of nerve injury and symptomology.10 This extrapelvic manifestation of the disease must be considered in the differential diagnosis of women and girls with symptomatic presentation, particularly if a history of endometriosis or chronic pelvic pain is present.
+However – endometriosis can be a real (albeit less common) cause of nerve injury and symptomology.10 This extrapelvic manifestation of the disease must be considered in the differential diagnosis of those with symptomatic presentation, particularly if a history of endometriosis or chronic pelvic pain is present.

 If you or someone you love suffers (or thinks they may be suffering) from endometriosis, we’d be honored to lend our expertise and free opinion.
 Please visit us here to learn more about the CEC’s services.